JulianBohne/ImageCaustics/README.md

 1. Holes can be difficult for the algorithm (see the circle/torus example image)
 2. If there are multiple elements that can't reach each other by a single horizontal or vertical move, the brightness will probably be off
 3. The images you get in the viewer are more fuzzy (see the dot example image for a big fail in that regard)
+4. I'm not taking fresnel into account, so the light intensities might be a bit off (especially when roatating the glass in the viewer)